Campaign of the Month: June 2014

 The brown dwarf originated from the Haven cluster, where it was torn loose from its parent system by some rogue star deep in prehistory.
 It has spent the intervening millenia crossing the Maw, steadily approaching Davion-claimed space.
 The substellar object is moving out of line with the plane of the galaxy and presents no long-term hazard to any other systems coreward, the direction the proto-system is travelling.
 The ruins of the primary world are situated in deep orbit of the brown dwarf (350 AU), and several other minor bodies (asteroids and comets) orbit the system, though they are unoccupied and of little consequence.

-The system’s location provided the Haven government with an opportunity to skip traditional defensive maneuvers, and allow them unfettered access across the Periphery for raids.
-Thus, using a damaged Mammoth-Class DropShip as a start, a refining and power charge station was developed on the planetoid, to aid in raiding efforts, and provided with a very simple garrison force to protect against causal intrusion.
-It’s secret location, however, remains it best defense.
+The system’s location provided the Haven government with an opportunity to skip traditional defensive operations, and allowed them unfettered access across the Periphery for raids.
+Using a damaged Mammoth-Class DropShip as a start, a refining station was developed on the planetoid, to aid in raiding efforts, and provided with a very simple garrison force to protect against causal Inner Sphere intrusion.
+It’s secret location, however, remained it best defense.